OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-20.md

 ## Judges 20:46

-On that day, twenty-five thousand Benjamite swordsmen fell, all of them valiant fighters.
+On that day, twenty-five thousand Benjamite swordsmen fell, all of them courageous warriors.

 ## Judges 20:47